 - Slow or no response to enquiries.

 We have our own private web hosting server that only our clients use.
 This is different to the way that most web designers host their customers’ websites.
-Mainly they will use something called a VPN (Virtual Private Network).
+Mainly they will use something called a Virtual Private Server (VPS).

 - Websites are located on a shared hosting server that normally hosts thousands of other websites.